On the burst-covering radius of binary cyclic codes: Burst-Covering Radius of Long BCH Codes and Melas Codes

 We can compute the actual value of the burst-covering radius for small codes by using a computer program.
 For example, for $\BCH(2,m)$ and $\Melas(m)$, the results are given in Table~\ref{tab:exact}.
+The burst-covering radius can depend on the primitive root $\alpha$ chosen to define the code, and thus we include the chosen $M_1(X)$.

 We conjecture that the bound in Theorem \ref{thm:upperbound} is essentially tight.
 Proving a lower bound requires a result like the following:

 \begin{conjecture} Consider any pattern $y\in \F_2^s$ of length $s$.
 If

 then there exists a non-zero LFSR sequence with connecting polynomial $g$ as in Theorem \ref{thm:patternupperbound} that does \emph{not} contain the pattern $y$. \end{conjecture}